Board Fellows Program

 The Power of Access: Impact Lending to Underserved Communities (FIN 579)

-Class Purpose: Engage our MBA students in working with small BIPOC businesses to gain access to business loans.
-Teams of students will perform financial assessments, risk analyses, forecasts and create loan packages for these businesses to submit Commerce Bank for approval.
-In addition to helping businesses secure debt financing, MBA students will learn about how systemic bias can play into the gaps in access to capital.
+Class Purpose: Engage our MBA students in working with underserved businesses to gain access to loans.
+Teams of students will perform financial assessments, risk analyses, and forecasts and create loan packages for these businesses to submit to The Commerce Bank of Washington for approval.
+In addition to helping businesses secure debt financing, MBA students will learn how systemic bias can play into the gaps in access to capital.